sbesada/java.math.expression.parser/README.md

                                                                                 |   1   |     |   *   |
                                                                                 ---------     ---------

  It is even faster than them.
 This library is 10 times faster and it is tested using matlab.
-The python version of this library is pymep.You can find pymep in my github repository.
+The python version of this library is pymep.
+You can find pymep in my github repository.

 Examples: